johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

     $ xinit <program> -- :12 vt12

 The `<program>` is whatever you want the server to run.
 In my case it is a bash script that starts X-Plane but I'll come back to that later.
+To use a custom X-Org configuration, append a `-configdir` argument, for example:

+    $ xinit <program> -- :12 vt12 -configdir xorg.xplane.conf.d

 ### Mouse Cursor